 What does low Ksp mean?

 Low Ksp for an ionic compound indicates that the compound is less soluble.
-On the contrary, higher the value of solubility product constant, Ksp, more soluble the compound will be.
+On the contrary, the higher the value of the solubility product constant, Ksp, more soluble the compound will be.

 How do you write Ksp equations?

 AmBn(s) ⇌ mA+n(aq) + nB-m(aq)